Puratasi month over, crowd flocks to Chennai’s Kasimedu fish market

 Vanjiram (seer fish) was the costliest fish in the market, being sold at Rs 950 per kg, according to a Thanthi TV report.

-CHENNAI: On the first Sunday since the Puratasi month came to a close on October 17, the Kasimedu fish market was bustling with crowd, which reflected in the price, too.
+CHENNAI: On the first Sunday since the Purattasi month came to a close on October 17, the Kasimedu fish market was bustling with crowd, which reflected in the price, too.

 Vanjiram (seer fish) was the costliest fish in the market, being sold at Rs 950 per kg, according to a Thanthi TV report.